 Running a downhill course?
 Be sure to find a route that you can use to train your quads for the descent.

-Since we’re trying to avoid a training plateau, don’t forget to change up the location of your long run if possible.
-Avoid always running the same course week after week to keep your body guessing.
+Since we’re trying to avoid a training plateau, don’t forget to change up the location of your long distance run if possible.
+Avoid always running the same course week over your weeks of training to help keep your body guessing.

 Now, let’s take a look at what the early-middle phase of your marathon running training should include.